thiggy01/clone-ubuntu/README.md

 Download it with the following command: `curl -L -O github.com/thiggy01/clone-linux/raw/master/clone-linux`, give it execution permission with `chmod +x clone-linux` and run it with root privileges as `sudo ./clone-linux`

-After starting the script, you will see a menu asking you to selecte your umounted target boot "/" ext4 partition, as seen below.
+After starting the script, you will see a menu asking you to selecte your umounted target boot "/" ext4 partition.

 <p align="center"><img src="https://i.imgur.com/X7MVELD.png"></p>

-If you have a separate /home partition, it will be detected by the script and you will be promped to select the target /home partition, as seen below.
+If you have a separate /home partition, it will be detected by the script and you will be promped to select the target /home partition.

 <p align="center"><img src="https://i.imgur.com/p8gpJCw.png"></p>